 James Parks Caldwell, MIAMI (OHIO) 1857, born in Monroe, Ohio, was just 14 years old when he helped launch Sigma Chi.
-By the time he was 13, his progress through courses, including Latin and advanced math, caused the principal of the local academy to remark that the boy had covered everything that could be offered there, and he entered Miami University apparently with advanced credits.
+By the time he was 13, his progress through courses at the local academy covered everything offered, and he entered Miami University apparently with advanced credits.
+He graduated from Miami (Ohio) University soon after his 16th birthday.
+Shortly after his graduation, Caldwell moved to Mississippi around 1858 at the age of 17 and established a school.
+As a teacher, he was devoted to the community and established a strong loyalty to his friends.